I've been turned down for a mortgage where do I go now?

 Non standard employment

 Being self employed or working as a contractor can be a thorny issue with some lenders.
-Research in 2019 by Kensington Mortgages suggests that over a third of self-employed workers have been rejected by a high-street lender with more than two-thirds (68%) of those questioned feeling disadvantaged by their employment status when applying.
+Research in 2019 by Together suggests a third of self-employed people fail to apply for mortgages because they expected to be rejected.